blossomacademyca/site-blossomacademy/our_mission.md

 ### Our Program

-Our program is offered for children from 18 months to 5 years old.
-Each program is based on the needs of daycare children.
-At Blossom Academy the children move throughout different rooms where they will find the activities that are included in our program.
+Our educational program is offered for children between the ages of 18 months to 5 years old.
+At Blossom Academy, your children will have access to different activities, such as:

-Our curriculum includes:
-* free play
+* Free Play
-* creative play
+* Creative Play
-* art
+* Art
-* music
+* Music
-* science
+* Science
-* finger plays
+* Finger Plays
-* story time
+* Story Time
-* math concepts
+* Math Concepts
-* pre-reading/writing
+* Pre-Reading/Writing
 * Spanish
 * French
+* Gym and Physical Activities Outdoors
-* physical activities outdoors
+* Yoga

 ### Daily routine
 As the children arrive in the morning, they have free play.
-Every day we start our structured program with musical movements, followed by circle time.
-At this time they learn songs, finger plays and listen to the instruction of the next activity.
-This activity can either be math, pre-reading/writing, Spanish or French class.
+Every day we start our structured program with musical movements, followed by circle time (in French).
+At this time they learn songs, finger plays and listen to the instructions of the next activity.
+This activity can either be math, pre-reading/writing, art, etc..

-Snack is then served, and they will prepare for art.
+Snack is then served.
 Depending on the weather, some days we will go out to the park or we will have physical education inside the daycare.
 Before leaving or having lunch the children will listen to a story together.

 The children learn to become independent and also to participate in group activities.
 They learn to take turns; help and care for the classroom materials.
 They learn to respect others as well as themselves.

+In the afternoon, following rest/nap and snack time, we offer special activities like yoga, Spanish (dance), music, science & nature, etc..